PavelPashov/cligpt/README.md

-# CLI-GPT
+# CLIGPT

-CLI-GPT is a command-line interface (CLI) application for interacting with OpenAI's ChatGPT.
+CLIGPT is a command-line interface (CLI) application for interacting with OpenAI's ChatGPT.
 The application allows users to start a chat with the model, change the model configuration, prompt the model with a single prompt, and update the token.

 ## Building the App

-To install CLI-GPT, follow these steps:
+To install CLIGPT, follow these steps:

 1. Clone the repository: `git clone https://github.com/EiTamOnya/cligpt.git`
 2. Navigate to the project directory: `cd cligpt`